 My Grandparents: A Challenge to the Western Food System

-With my grandmother passing recently, I've decided to repost a story I wrote about how important it is that her very sustainable approach to food must not die with her.
+With my grandfather passing recently, I'm sharing a story I wrote about how important it is that his very sustainable approach to food must not die with him.

 Here is the post: